Ali Abbas Zafar

 Ali Abbas Zafar is an Indian film director, producer and screenwriter.
-He is known for directing Mere Brother Ki Dulhan (2011), Gunday (2014), Sultan (2016), Tiger Zinda Hai (2017) and Bharat (2019).
+He is known for directing Sultan (2016) and Tiger Zinda Hai (2017).

 Personal life

 Zafar is a graduate of Kirori Mal College, New Delhi.
 He married Alicia Zafar, an Iranian based in France, on 4 January 2021.

 Career

 Zafar entered the film industry as an assistant director, with multiple projects for the production company Yash Raj Films (YRF).
 He then made his own directorial and screen-writing debut with the romantic comedy Mere Brother Ki Dulhan (2011).
 The film revolved around a young man (Imran Khan) who finds a bride (Katrina Kaif) for his elder brother (Ali Zafar), but then finds that he himself has fallen in love with her.

 His next film was the action drama Gunday (2014), set in Calcutta in the 1970s and 1980s.
 The film starred Ranveer Singh and Arjun Kapoor as powerful bandits, Priyanka Chopra as a cabaret dancer whom they both fall in love with, and Irrfan Khan as a police officer pursuing them.
 Gunday received mostly positive reviews from critics.

 Zafar's next film was the blockbuster sports drama Sultan (2016) starring Salman Khan as a wrestling champion from Haryana, with Anushka Sharma as a female wrestler who becomes a love interest for Khan's character.
-The film received positive reviews from critics and has emerged as one of the highest-grossing Indian films.
+The film received positive reviews from critics and emerged as one of the highest-grossing Indian films.

-His next film is the action thriller Tiger Zinda Hai (2017) the sequel to YRF's Ek Tha Tiger (2012).
+His next film was the action thriller Tiger Zinda Hai (2017), the sequel to YRF's Ek Tha Tiger (2012).
 The film stars Salman Khan as a RAW agent and Katrina Kaif as an ISI spy reprising their roles from the first film and is about the both of them accepting a rescue mission to free 40 nurses, 25 Indian and 15 Pakistani, from a ruthless militant.
 The film released in December 2017 and received generally positive reviews from critics, and became a major commercial success emerging as the highest-grossing films of the year and one of the highest-grossing Indian films.